Raghav-Guru/Atlas-Workshop/README.md

 * Hbase table inconsistencies.
 Hbase Master UI should give the status of regions.
 * Atlas Hbase access issues ( can be related to Ranger Plugin or permission on hbase tables)

-*LAB 1.2* : Kafka configuration for Atlas, Atlas Hook and bridges:**
+**LAB 1.2: Kafka configuration for Atlas, Atlas Hook and bridges:**

 Kafka is used as notification/messaging system for automated way to populate metadata into Atlas.
 Prior to reviewing how Kafka is used with Atlas, we will start with Atlas Bridges concept, which are helpful to populate existing metadata in the source prior to Atlas installation.